 Emily W. Murphy is hearing from Americans demanding she do her job.
-There’s just one problem.
+There’s just one problem: She’s not that Emily W. Murphy.

 “I was like, ‘Can you guys please just do a basic Google search and realize that you’re hassling a middle-aged Chinese lady,’ ” Emily Wang Murphy said in an interview Friday.
 “The most ironic part is that I could not agree more, but I’m not in charge of this.
 Please direct your rage to gsa.gov.”

-It’s the W that seems to have put Wang Murphy in the crosshairs.
+It’s the W that seems to have put her in the crosshairs.
 “I don’t know if they’re spamming all Emily Murphys, because guess what, that’s one of the most common names in the U.S.,” she said, laughing.
 “My name is just very generic.
 My friends say I should just go back to Wang.”

 One incensed letter began, “Dear Ms. Emily Murphy a/k/a another Karen.
 You are a tax-funded employee, paid for by my taxes.
 In case you have not noticed, the voters voted on 11/3 and Mr. Joseph Biden won the election.
 You may refer to him as President Elect Joseph Biden.
 I demand that you do your administrative duties and execute the documents you need to provide Mr. Biden with access to transition as the next president of the United States.”